rfo909/CFT/doc/Doc.md

 # Functionality

-The CFT programming language is a glue between library functions and object functions, user input, and running external programs.
+The CFT programming language is a glue between library functions, user input, and running external programs.
+It is designed for data filtering, and file processing, as well as being interactive.

 It is command line based, and can be programmed interactively, creating one-line functions, but mostly we use editors for creating function code.

-The language is object oriented, with all values being objects.
+The language is object oriented, with all values being objects, but for simplicity does not allow user-defined classes.
 Here we call a function "bin()" inside an integer object.

 ```